 It’s important that your multivitamin complement your diet.
 If the foods you’re eating aren’t providing enough of something—calcium, for example—a multivitamin with calcium can serve as a helpful supplement.
 Conversely, if your meals are delivering enough of a particular vitamin, like iron, a supplement with iron might create unhealthy levels in your body.

 Unfortunately, it can be tough to match a multivitamin to your dietary needs.
 Many multivitamins in your grocery store and pharmacy have specialized formulas to target certain people.
 They don’t work well with a wide range of diets and eating habits.
 If your diet is evolving or changing, you could struggle to find an effective multivitamin.

-However, the Doc’s Best multivitamin from Dr. Ron’s Ultra-Pure works well for a wide spectrum of diets.
+However, the Doc’s Daily multivitamin from Dr. Ron’s Ultra-Pure works well for a wide spectrum of diets.
 It’s a good choice whether you’re super healthy or someone who is just learning to eat the right way.
-When Dr. Ron developed the Doc’s Best multivitamin, he worked with many people who were living very unhealthy lives.
+When Dr. Ron developed the Doc’s Daily multivitamin, he worked with many people who were living very unhealthy lives.
 He created a multivitamin that provided an immediate change so these people would notice a difference in how they felt.

 He also formulated the supplement so that people could adjust the dosage as their diet and health improved.
 If your diet is poor, you can take as many as six capsules.
 As your diet changes, you can reduce the number of capsules.
 Eventually, you might take just two per day as an insurance program against deficiencies that may occur with even the best diets.